Disclosure: We may earn money or products from the companies mentioned in this post.

 Can You Wash Your Rabbit

-Bunnies are pretty clean animals, and through daily self-bathing and regular dust baths, they almost never need to be given baths.
+Bunnies are very clean animals and through daily self-grooming and regular dust baths, rabbits almost never need to be given a bath.
+Most rabbits will spend their entire life without ever requiring a bath.

-Still, sometimes cleaning your pet rabbit is absolutely necessary.
-When it is necessary, I recommend doing spot cleaning and not dunking the whole rabbit in a bath.
+However, as long as it is possible, I recommend doing spot cleaning and not dunking the whole rabbit in a bath.

 How Not To Clean Your Bunny